Learn in the USA! What You Need to Know About Studying English in America

 - The US government.
 The American government itself provides information and support for people who want to come to the US to study English.
 You can get government help through the Department of State’s EducationUSA website and through American embassies around the world.

-How to Learn English in America: The Complete Guide to Studying English in the USA
+The Complete Guide to Studying English in the USA

 Now that we’ve discussed why you might want to learn English in the United States, let’s look at how and where you can do it!